yvvki/bunup/docs/index.md

 });
 ```

-In watch mode, the `onBuildEnd` callback is executed after each successful rebuild.
+In watch mode, the `onBuildSuccess` callback is executed after each successful rebuild.

 ## Named Configurations